Are Ouija Boards Dangerous?

 That’s up to the psychic.
 Most of them are aware that they may be in danger, and take precautions before opening at all, even to “lite” spirit messages.

-One problem with people who open as trance mediums is this: They can give spirits the idea that it’s okay to move into any undefended person’s mind or body.
+In some settings, trance mediums can give spirits the idea that it’s okay to move into any undefended person’s mind or body.

 About 20 minutes after the investigating team left the house, the spirit successfully invaded the mind and body of one of the homeowners.